acarteas/ppm-viewer/README.md

 # ppm-viewer
-PPM viewer written in FLTK
+PPM viewer written in FLTK.
+Created to be used as a starting point for CS 112 students.